ComposableFi/composable/frame/staking-rewards/README.md

 **Examples**

 `10000 PICA` staked.
 After one month, the position holds `1000 PICA` rewards.
-A user may increase hist shares to `11000` PICA.
+A user may increase their shares to `11000` PICA.

 ## Notes